net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnVessel-Behaviour.md

         }

         // If you wish to specify a landed vessel, you must also
-        // supply the following values from the persistant.sfs
+        // supply the following values:

-        // file.
+        // Specifies the location of the spawn point via lat/lon.
         //
         // Type:      <a href="Numeric-Type">double</a>
         // Required:  See above